Peugeot Motocycles

 Peugeot Motocycles is a French manufacturer of scooters and small motorcycles.
-It is the largest manufacturer of scooters in Europe.
+Since February 2023, the company has been controlled by the German holding company Mutares.

 History

 Peugeot built their first motorcycle in 1898 with a De Dion-Bouton engine mounted on the rear wheel.
 This model was shown at the 1898 Paris Exhibition but was not put into production.
 Peugeot did produce a tricycle in 1898 although most of the machine was actually manufactured by De Dion-Bouton.

 In 1900 Peugeot started to manufacture quadricycles but these fell out of favor and ceased to be produced by 1903.
 In 1901, spurred on by the success of the French built Werner Brothers and Company Motobicyclette, Peugeot produced their own motorcycle using a Swiss made Zürcher and Lüthi (ZL) engine.
 The Peugeot 500 M, a 500 cc dual overhead camshaft model appeared in 1914, the first of this type.
 In 1930, Peugeot absorbed Automoto which had been a pioneer in the field of motorcycles and scooters.
 Peugeot was the leading French motorcycle manufacturer until the 1950s producing many models.